 Early in 2007 we explored how best to communicate the reality of climate change in a way that would get people engaged and on board.
 From this evolved the Junk Boat.
-The boat encapsulates many of the ideas we want to express and is made from scrap yard junk and domestic recycling, excluding the main frame which is of Douglas Fir from a sustainable source in central Wales.
+The boat encapsulates many of the ideas we want to express and is made from scrap yard junk and domestic recycling, apart from the main frame which is of Douglas Fir from a sustainably managed woodland in Wales.

-We have taken the boat to Glastonbury festival, the Big Green Gathering and Shambala.
-We have enabled workshops, talks, music, story telling and a full theatrical pirate opera, journeying through time and space following the trail of rebels, revolutionaries and resisters.
+The boat sailed to Glastonbury festival, the Big Green Gathering and Shambala Festival in the summer of 2007.
+It hosted workshops, talks, music, story telling and a full theatrical pirate opera, journeying through time and space following the trail of rebels, revolutionaries and resisters.

 We are a new not-for -profit group launching an online scrapstore for art,sculpture and community groups,schools.